https://hgic.clemson.edu/

 Barbara H. Smith, ©2018 HGIC, Clemson Extension

 Many indoor gardeners use peat-lite mixtures, consisting of peat moss and either perlite or vermiculite.
+In more recent years, coconut coir (or coco coir) has become a popular, lower cost, and more sustainable alternative to peat moss.
 These soilless media are sterile, lightweight and easy to handle.
 High-quality mixes usually contain slow-release fertilizers that supply the plant’s needs for a few months.
 These mixes are usually low, however, in trace or minor elements.

 Garden soils contain too many bacteria and are generally not recommended for plants grown in containers.
 Unlike artificial mixes, which can be used right from the bag, native soil mixes must first be sterilized (pasteurized) to kill disease organisms, insects and weed seeds.
 Spread the soil on a cookie tray and bake until the coolest location heats up to 180 °F for 30 minutes.
 This process causes an unpleasant odor.
 Amend this soil with bark, peat, perlite or sand to improve the physical structure.